rodchristiansen/Profiles/README.md

-A repository of Mac OS .mobileconfig Profiles for a myriad of system and user preferences
+A repository of macOS .mobileconfig Profiles for a myriad of system and user preferences

 # THE BIG PROFILES PROJECT
 (i.e. WorkGroupMgr we don't like you, be gone)